pavankothawade/Aladdin-2D-Game/Simplicity.md

+Simplicity:

+It is extremely important to be close to ground reality as much as possible.
+We have to implement a new capability in simplest possible way.
+We do not have to develop feature which we do not need at this very moment.
+We also ought to have more communication which will help get clear picture of what needs to be done.

+Week 1:

 Implementing the game is an unexplored territory for the team.
 After exploring the ambitious ideas, we did a feasibility check of time and resources and finalized to make the Aladdin Game.
 The game has to have three levels of the game, which is the long-term plan.
 Currently, we have explored and decided to go ahead with making the first level of the game, so that we have a working prototype at the earliest with us.
 Next, depending on the bandwidth of resources, we will go ahead with adding features and levels for the game.

+Week 2:

+Everyone started to pour on ideas of directly developing the application.
+But firstly we have to be precise with requirements so that we do not over-do things and complicate it.
+We just need to focus on first developing user stories clearly so as to go to next step of developing UML diagrams.